hagenw/sphinxcontrib-katex/README.rst

     katex_display = [r'\[', r'\]']
     katex_options = ''

-The version of KaTeX used is controlled by the ``katex_version`` config setting, which is automatically changed in the URL strings for the KaTeX CSS and JS files.
 The specific delimiters written to HTML when math mode is encountered are controlled by the two lists ``katex_inline`` and ``katex_display``.

 The string variable ``katex_options`` allows you to change all available